 "name":"My App Name","message":"User enters this text, this is placeholder","caption":"etc"

-These key-value pairs will include a link to your app and a link to the image to use in the post.
+These key-value pairs will include a link to your app and a link to the image to use in the post.7b) If you're uploading an image to one of the user's albums, you use an FBRequest instead of showing an FBStreamDialog.

 {